 Things I love to look at: ampersands, maps, gifs, mountains, slab serifs, faded letters on buildings, the ocean, old boy/girl scout handbooks

 - Code for America Summit 2014: Tear Down, Build Up: YOU Can Design Better Health Information

 - HxRefactored 2014: Making the Safety Net Smarter

 - Civic Design Camp 2014: Fantastic Flyer Design

 - TEDx Shelburne Falls 2013: Hack Your City (View the video)

 - Hack for Western Mass 2013: Hackathon Bootcamp and Introduction to Design Thinking

-- Healthcare Experience Design Conference 2013: Reader-Centered Design for Health Communication (View a video of this presentation)
+- Healthcare Experience Design 2013: Reader-Centered Design for Health Communication (View the video)

-- Usability Professionals Association – Boston Conference 2012: Reader-Centered Design for Online Health Communication
+- Usability Professionals Association, Boston 2012: Reader-Centered Design for Health Communication

-- Reproductive Rights Conference (CLPP) 2011: Arts and Activism Panel Member
+- Reproductive Rights (CLPP) 2011: Arts and Activism Panel Member

 - Boycott, Divestment, and Sanctions (BDS) Conference 2009: Graphic Design 101 for Activists